-The good news in all of the previously described technicalities is that the State-Union Agreement gives you ownership to your creative work.
-It is important that the State has agreed to acknowledge your ownership within the language of the Agreement and that the contract is not silent on this matter.
+he good news in all of the previously described technicalities is that the new 2003-2007 State-Union Agreement gives you ownership to your creative work.
+It is important that the State has agreed to acknowledge your ownership within the language of the Agreement and that the contract is no longer silent on this matter.
 What follows are the circumstances under which you own it-especially when you are utilizing normal academic resources commonly available to you as an employee, such as the use of your office, computer, Internet services, library facilities, and/or office equipment: